X-SAM: From Segment Anything to Any Segmentation: Introduction

 \section{Introduction}

-Multi-modal Large Language Models (MLLMs) have exhibited substantial advancements alongside the rapid development of Large Language Models (LLMs)~\cite{bai2023qwen, touvron2023llama, touvron2023llama2, abdin2024phi3} and multi-modal pre-training methods~\cite{radford2021clip, jia2021align, zhai2023siglip}.
+Multi-modal Large Language Models (MLLMs) have exhibited substantial advancements alongside the rapid development of Large Language Models (LLMs)~\cite{bai2023qwen, touvron2023llama} and multi-modal pre-training methods~\cite{radford2021clip, jia2021align}.
 These models have shown remarkable effectiveness in a wide range of applications, including image captioning~\cite{xu2015show}, VQA~\cite{antol2015vqa}, and visual editing~\cite{chen2018imgedit}.
-Nevertheless, a significant impediment to developing a truly generalized model remains: contemporary MLLMs are restricted to generating solely textual outputs.
+However, current MLLMs lack the capability to generate dense pixel-level outputs for precise spatial understanding.
 This limitation poses a considerable challenge in directly addressing tasks that require pixel-level comprehension of visual data, such as image segmentation, which is the most critical task in the field of computer vision.

 The Segment Anything Model (SAM) represents a foundational segmentation model that demonstrates exceptional efficacy in generating dense segmentation masks and has inspired the development of various segmentation tasks, such as high-quality segmentation~\cite{ke2023hqsam}, matching anything~\cite{li2024matching}, and tracking anything~\cite{rajivc2025track}.
 Nevertheless, SAM's architecture is fundamentally constrained by its dependency on visual prompts, which significantly limits its direct applicability to a wide range of image segmentation tasks, including generic (semantic, instance, panoptic) segmentation, referring segmentation, and open-vocabulary (OV) segmentation, among others.
 Achieving a unified framework capable of addressing various image segmentation tasks remains a challenging problem.